Sathishk2/Linear-Regression/README.md

 Thanks for visiting my Regression Repository.

-In this repository, I learn how to
+In this repository, I learn how to predict

-1. predict who survived on the titanic dataset
+1. who survived on the titanic dataset
-2. predict boston housing prices with Neural network (NN)
+2. boston housing prices with Neural network (NN)
-3. predict medical charges with linear regression
+3. medical charges with linear regression
-4. predict Rossmann store sales from kaggle
+4. Rossmann store sales from kaggle
-5. predict Rossman store sales from kaggle using Gradient Boosting Machines with XGBoost
+5. Rossman store sales from kaggle using Gradient Boosting Machines with XGBoost
+6. new york city taxi fare

-This tutorial was from freecodecamp & 2 day courses.
+This tutorial was from freecodecamp, 2 day courses, and kaggle.